You're a Big Girl Now: Composition and recording

 Like most songs on Blood on the Tracks, "You're a Big Girl Now" tells a story about two lovers that are breaking up.
 In the lyrics, the first-person narrator begs his lover to give him one more chance.
 Some critics have interpreted the song as being inspired by the tumult in Dylan's marriage to his then-wife Sara.
 Dylan vehemently denied this, however, in the liner notes to Biograph: “I read that this was supposed to be about my wife.
 I wish somebody would ask me first before they go ahead and print stuff like that.
 I mean, it couldn’t be about anybody else but my wife, right?
 Stupid and misleading jerks these interpreters sometimes are … I don’t write confessional songs.
-Emotion's got nothing to do with it.
+Emotions got nothing to do with it.
 It only seems so, like it seems that Laurence Olivier is Hamlet".

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon claim that the music in the song "carries the emotion.
 The melody reinforces this sense of melancholy, regret, and pain that emerges from the accompaniment.
 Dylan alternates between sweetness and power, and the intensity of every 'oh, oh' sounds almost like a complaint".
 They also note that, unlike the other full-band Minneapolis sessions for Blood on the Tracks, there is no bass player on the recording as Bill Peterson had already left the session "for an engagement in a jazz club".